GeekLord/Picslot/README.md

 Picslot's magic lies in its sophisticated prompt engineering and robust cloud architecture.

-1.  **Authentication**: Users sign up and log in securely via Supabase Auth.
+1.  **Authentication**: Users sign up and log in securely via Supabase Auth, with support for email/password and Google OAuth.
 Sessions are managed with industry-standard practices.
 2.  **User Action**: The user uploads an image and selects a tool (e.g., "Restore Image").
 3.  **Prompt Engineering**: A highly specific prompt is generated, instructing the Gemini model to act as a professional (e.g., "a world-class master conservator") and follow strict rules about identity preservation and technical execution.
 4.  **API Request**: The image data and the engineered prompt are sent to the Gemini API.
-5.  **Response Handling**: The application receives the AI-generated image and displays it.
+5.  **Response Handling**: The application receives the AI-generated image, adds it to the non-destructive history stack, and displays it.
 6.  **Cloud Sync**: When a user saves a project, each image in the history stack is uploaded to Supabase Storage.
 The project metadata, including the storage paths to the images, is saved to a PostgreSQL database.
 This ensures data is persistent, secure, and accessible across sessions.

 ## 🚀 Getting Started